ztz1989/software-switches/vpp/README.md

 * Start VPP, bind a physical port and a vhost-user port to OVS-DPDK, then configure forwarding rules between them:
     * ./startup_vpp.sh p2v
 * Start virtual machine using QEMU/KVM and attach one virtual interface: ./p2v.sh
-* Login to the VM and setup the virtual machines according to https://github.com/ztz1989/software-switches#virtualization-environment.
+* Login to the VM and setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
 * For unidirectional test:
     * Inside the VM, go to FloWatcher-DPDK directory and instantiate FloWatcher-DPDK to measure unidrectional throughput as follows: ./build/FloWatcher-DPDK -c 3
     * On the host side, go to MoonGen directory of our repo and start its unidirectional test script on NUMA node 1: cd ../moongen & sudo ./unidirectional-test.sh  -r [packet rate (Mpps)] -s [packet size (Bytes)]